ardyh/cse-ranking-manipulation/README.md

 ```
 bash scripts/run.sh
 ```

 ## Usage (Ablations)
-For our ablations, we utilized Python 3.10 and Ananconda+pip for package management.
-Therefore we added the requirements.txt file

-## Usage (Ablations)
 For our ablations, we utilized Python 3.10 and Anaconda+pip for package management.
 Therefore we added the requirements.txt file.